 Register of structures and features

-Under Section 21 of the Flood and Water Management Act 2010, the County Council in its role as an LLFA is required to keep a register of structures or features which it considers to have a significant effect on flood risk within Staffordshire.
+Under section 21 of the Flood and Water Management Act 2010, we in our role as an lead local flood authority (LLFA) are required to keep a register of structures or features which it considers to have a significant effect on flood risk within Staffordshire.

-Schedule 1 of the Flood and Water Management Act 2010 grants Staffordshire County Council the power to designate features which can have an effect on flood risk.
+Schedule 1 of the Flood and Water Management Act 2010 grants us the power to designate features which can have an effect on flood risk.

-Designated assets can include natural features or man-made structures (e.g. a natural embankment or a garden wall) and require the County's formal consent to alter, remove, or replace them.
+Designated assets can include natural features or man-made structures (e.g. a natural embankment or a garden wall) and require our formal consent to alter, remove, or replace them.

 We will consider carefully the need to designate features on a case-by-case basis and will take into account the risk of flooding to property.